inklesspen/hephaestian/NOTES.md

 # Export

-ffnet-optimized HTML, ao3-optimized HTML, SB/SV-optimized bbcode, SA-optimized bbcode, Markdown, Discord Markdown blocks, Hephaestian-optimized HTML (for later re-import), or all as zip file
+ffnet-optimized HTML, ao3-optimized HTML, SB/SV-optimized bbcode, SA-optimized bbcode, Markdown, Discord Markdown blocks, Hephaestian-optimized HTML (for later re-import, use <meta name="generator" content="Hephaestian 1.0.1">), or all as zip file

+standalone web page format, with TOC for headers? might be nice for PCT exchanges

 Use rehype/remark for HTML/Markdown manipulation.